 - Four wellness days per year to be used at the resident’s discretion

 - Curriculum in social justice and community wellness

 - Interactive screening program to allow residents to connect with mental health services anonymously

 - Epic revisions to improve documentation burden

 We offer 6 PGY1 categorical positions each year.
 Candidates must apply for the residency program through the Electronic Residency Application Service (ERAS).
 Note that our program is listed as the “Icahn School of Medicine at Mount Sinai (West) Program” ID #2203511204 on ERAS.

-Please note: We will be following the guidelines set by the Coalition for Physician Accountability (COPA) and conducting our interviews virtually this year.
+Please note: We will be following the guidelines set by the Council on Resident Education in Obstetrics and Gynecology (CREOG) and the Association of Professors of Gynecology and Obstetrics (APGO) and conducting our interviews virtually this year.

 - Applicants will be given 48 hours to accept interview invitations, after which we will extend the offer to another applicant.

 - ERAS common application